yinhexingxing/PMCGNN/README.md

 This repo is built upon the previous work PotNet's [[codebase]](https://github.com/divelab/AIRS/tree/main/OpenMat/PotNet), licensed under the GPL-3.0 license.
 This repo is partially based on GRIT's [[codebase]](https://github.com/LiamMa/GRIT/tree/main)

-Thank you very much for the excellent codebase.
+Thank you very much for these excellent codebases.